 Started in 2015, DBI in partnership with Community Youth Center (CYC) and Self Help for the Elderly (SHE) launched the Seismic Safety Outreach Program to provide San Francisco’s diverse populations with the hands on training and education on how residents, both young and old, can prepare before, during and after an earthquake.

 In January 2018, this program was expanded to provide in language workshops citywide in all 11 of San Francisco’s Supervisorial Districts.

-If you’d like to attend a workshop in your neighborhood, click on the map below for the service areas and Community Preparedness Coordinators contact information.
+If you’d like to attend a workshop in your neighborhood, contact the email provided below for your Supervisorial District.
 Workshops can be provided in English, Chinese, Spanish and Tagalog.
 Please let the coordinators know if you have a language preference (English, Chinese, Spanish and Tagalog) for the workshop you’d like to attend.
 The Coordinator will provide you information on the location, time as well as class training details that you’ll need for the upcoming class available in your area.
 Both organizations can provide the classes to all age groups.

-This program will provide free of charge seismic safety outreach to San Francisco’s multilingual communities, specifically residents of Chinatown, to educate them on emergency preparedness and response.
+This program will provide free of charge seismic safety outreach to San Francisco’s multilingual communities to educate them on emergency preparedness and response.
 Audiences will be SF residents (spanning different age groups, ethnicities), which may include renters, business owners, homeowners, youth and seniors of diverse cultural groups with significant linguistic, social, and economic needs.